 Here are five tips to help you collect payment from clients much faster and on time and make sure every client you work with pays on time.

-1. Timely Invoice
+1. Send Timely Invoice

-Once you send the invoice to make sure the invoice has a due date and it is the same as the invoice date and not very far from when you send the invoice.
+Once you send the invoice, make sure the invoice has a due date.
+Moreover, keep the due date the same as the invoice date and not very far from when you send the invoice.

-2. Upfront Payment
+2. Ask for Upfront Payment

 Don’t wait for the project to complete before being paid and always ask for an advance payment.

-If the client is a regular client or if the project is small, I am fine being paid after the project is complete.
+If the client is a regular client or if the project size is small, I am fine getting paid after the project is complete.

-3. Part Payment Terms
+3. Opt for Part Payment

-4. Payment Methods
+4. Accept All Payment Methods

-5. Resolve Issues Faster
+5. Resolve Bug / Issues Faster